FIH Hockey Pro League 2020. You need to know about the hockey tournament. India's schedule of games - The Media Times

 Manpreet Singh’s side scored five out of six points on the opening weekend of the tournament, which saw the participation of the top 9 teams from January to July.

-The hosts defeated the Netherlands 3-1 to equalize the match before winning the match.
+The home side defeated the Netherlands 3-1 to tie the game before winning the match.
 The home favorites had won the first game against the Dutch on Saturday with a 5-2 margin.

 During the year of the Tokyo Olympics, each team will play 16 league games, eight home and away games.
 This will give teams a better chance of accessing the world’s largest sporting event.